manoelmendonca/manoelmendonca/README.md

 # 👋 Hello, I'm Manoel Mendonça!

-Welcome to my GitHub profile! 🚀 Here, you can straight to my projects related to Data Science.
+Welcome to my GitHub profile! 🚀 Here, you can go straight to my projects related to Data Science.

 ## 🔥 About Me